andrewrlee/api-viewer/README.md

 A Command element consists of the following fields:
 * *Expression*: The identifier of the Command.
 * *Example* : An example that triggers the Command.
-* *description* : An explanation of how to use the Command and the action that it performs  (The html for this is not escaped).
+* *description* : An explanation of how to use the Command and the action that it performs  (Any html is not escaped).

 An example of a complete data file is: